María de la O Lejárraga: Marriage and theatrical success

-María de la O left her teaching work and took a leave of absence in 1908 to dedicate herself fully to her literature.
+Lejárraga left her teaching work and took a leave of absence in 1908 to dedicate herself fully to her literature.
 Her play, Canción de cuna, which premiered in 1911, received the award from the Real Academia Española as the best work of the theatrical session of 1910 to 1911.
 Of all of the plays staged in Madrid, at least 20 were plays written by María de la O Lejárraga.
 In addition, the "Compañía cómico-dramática Martínez Sierra", directed by her husband, not only performed in Spain but also made several tours in France, Great Britain, The United States, and Latin America.
-Both María and Gregorio's name appeared on the performance programs.
-María was also in charge of her husbands theater, the Teatro Lara, when Gregorio was away.
+Both María and Gregorio's names appeared on the performance programs.
+María was also in charge of her husband's theater, the Teatro Lara, when Gregorio was away.

-María de la O Lejárraga also collaborated with established writers such as Eduardo Marquina, on his work El pavo real and Carlos Arniches, in La chica del gato, which was later taken to the cinema.
-In 1914, María de la O Lejárraga produced Margot, with music by Joaquín Turina, in a three act lyrical drama.
+María de la O Lejárraga also collaborated with established writers, including Eduardo Marquina on his works El pavo real and Carlos Arniches, in La chica del gato, which was later taken to the cinema.

+Musical collaborations

+María de la O Lejárraga wrote several libretti around 1914.
+Las golondrinas was a zarzuela with music by José María Usandizaga which successfully premiered in February 1914.
+She wrote the libretto for Joaquin Turina's opera Margot which was premiered in October 1914, and libretti for Manuel de Falla.

-Both María and her husband came in contact with Manuel de Falla in Paris in 1913 at the request of Joaquín Turina.
-When Falla returned to Madrid, they began collaborate on various projects including El amor brujo which premiered in 1915 in the Teatro Lara de Madrid with Pastora Imperio in the main role.
-El amor brujo combined music and dance from Manuel de Falla and scripts from María de la O Lejárraga.
+Prior to World War I, Turina and Falla were living in Paris, where María and her husband came into contact with Falla in 1913 at the request of Turina.
+Maria had written a guide to Granada (Granada.
+Guía emocional), which was first published in Paris in 1911.
+Falla, who had already composed the opera La vida breve which is set in Granada, was interested in the book.
+When Falla returned to Spain, they began to collaborate on various projects including El amor brujo which premiered in 1915 in the Teatro Lara.
+Written for gipsy dancers and singers, El amor brujo combines Andalusian-style music by Falla with a libretto in Andalusian Spanish by María.
+The premiere was not very successful, despite featuring Pastora Imperio, one of the best-known Flamenco dancers of the time, in the main role.
+Falla remodelled his score, aiming for a wider public, and he reduced the amount of spoken dialogue.
+This appears not to have damaged his relationship with his librettist, and Maria went on to collaborate with Falla on another stage work, El sombrero de tres picos, based on the novel of the same name.
+The first version, which premiered in 1917, was a "pantomime".
+Sergei Diaghilev and the Ballets Russes premiered their version in 1919.